azirkande/ScreechApi/README.md

 so for exampple if user name is **amritaz** and secret is **demo123** then string to be encoded should be the format of **amritaz:demo123**

-For quick testing you can use following token with userName as 'amritaz' and secret as 'pass123' Test encoded token : YW1yaXRhejpwYXNzMTIz
+* For quick testing you can use following token with userName as 'amritaz' and secret as 'pass123'
+* Test encoded token : YW1yaXRhejpwYXNzMTIz

-This means while creating a new user set the user name to 'amritaz' and secret to 'pass123'
+**NOTE**: This means while creating a new user set the user name to 'amritaz' and secret to 'pass123'